Remove Crypton ransomware / virus (Bonus: Decryption Steps) - updated May 2018

 - malicious spam emails.[6]

-To avoid the cyber attack, it is recommended to protect or disable RDP services, avoid downloading cracked or illegal programs and be careful with emails.
-The latter method is especially popular among developers of ransomware, so you should learn how to distinguish legitimate email from the dangerous one.
+To avoid cyberattacks, it is recommended to protect or disable RDP services, avoid downloading cracked or illegal programs and be careful with emails.
+The latter method is especially popular among developers of ransomware, so you should learn how to distinguish legitimate emails from dangerous ones.

-Additionally, updating programs and operating system, as well as installing a professional antivirus program, are also important precautions.
+Additionally, updating programs and operating systems, as well as installing a professional antivirus program, are also important precautions.
 However, you should still create backups in case something bad happens.

 Uninstall CryptON ransomware virus

-Security programs like ReimageIntego, SpyHunter 5Combo Cleaner or Malwarebytes are needed for CryptON removal.
-This cyber threat is capable of installing numerous malicious components, affecting legitimate system processes and hide under the safe-looking file names.
+Security programs like FortectIntego, SpyHunter 5Combo Cleaner or Malwarebytes are needed for CryptON removal.
+This cyber threat is capable of installing numerous malicious components, affecting legitimate system processes, and hide under safe-looking file names.
 So, professional help is needed for cleaning up the computer.

-However, you might be unable to remove CryptON with anti-malware easily.
+However, you might be unable to remove the threat with anti-malware easily.
 The virus might block security tools, but you can still get rid of this problem.
-All you need to do is to reboot the computer to Safe Mode with Networking as explained below and perform system scan a couple of times.
+All you need to do is to reboot the computer to Safe Mode with Networking as explained below and perform a system scan a couple of times.

 Once your computer is virus-free, you can use a free CryptON decryptor or use backups for data recovery.
 Other possible solutions are given below too.